hwcrypto/hwcrypto.github.io/README.md

 It provides a vendor-neutral, [high-level API](https://github.com/hwcrypto/hwcrypto.js/wiki/API), with a selection of shims on top of the zoo of plugins, extensions, services and API-s, allowing the developer to focus on building things that have value to users, instead of messing with technological plumbing.

+The library follows [semantic versioning](http://semver.org/) and a simple [test site](https://hwcrypto.github.io/demo/) is available.

 Being a collaboration platform for real-life integrators is another goal of this open source, MIT licensed effort.

 ## History